Sharad100/Gauge/README.md

 The test folder contains images used for validation and testing

 I compared this approach with retraining (using transfer learning) the google inception model and presented my results at the 2021 Sysnopsys Science Fair.
+It won 1st Place in the Physical Sciences and Engineering Category.
 The slides and video demo for the entire project are here.

 Slides:https://docs.google.com/presentation/d/1aRpopFNNnE-30FYAl1hSQEFcmB8Vcuv83PvV8kEJBDg/edit?usp=sharing